legal-i/agent-example/README-IAM.md

 **Basic User**

-- every basic user needs to have one or more permission groups
+- every basic user needs to have one or more access groups
 - access is limited to legalcases that are have one of his groups specified

-### Permission Groups
+### Access Groups
-All roles or groups that contain the string `*legali*` are treated as permission groups.
-Permission groups are used to model departments in the same organization.
-If one of the permission groups of a user matches the permission group assigned to the legalcase, he is authorized to access it.
+All roles or groups that contain the string `*legali*` are treated as access groups. access groups are used to model departments in the same organization.
+If one of the access groups of a user matches the access group assigned to the legalcase, he is authorized to access it.

 *Example*